Filip-Weznerowicz/Playwright-Academy/README.md

 **SCENARIO 2:** User should not be able to access the e-shop inventory without logging in.
 **SCENARIO 3:** User whose access is denied (locked_out_user) should not be able to log in.
 **SCENARIO 4:** User should be logged out once Logout button is pressed.
-**SCENARIO 5:** User should be able to filter the inventory according to the option chosen.
+**SCENARIO 5:** User should be able to sort the inventory according to the option chosen.
 **SCENARIO 6:** User should see the correct product details such as image, product name, description and price.
 **SCENARIO 7:** User should see the added product in their cart.
 **SCENARIO 8:** User should see the cart icon update accordingly when adding a product to the cart.